Somalia: 15 dead in Al-Shabaab attack in Mogadishu | - UNLV The Rebel Yell

 Somalia: 15 dead in Al-Shabaab attack in Mogadishu |

 Again, most civilians were affected, including two children.
-A suicide bombing in Mogadishu kills more than 15.
+A suicide bombing in Mogadishu kills more than a dozen people.

 Mogadishu (AP) – In a suicide bombing attack in the capital of the crisis East African state, Somalia, at least 15 people were killed, including two children.